 OSD sold direct to consumers exclusively until February 2012, when it began selling OSD-brand products through Amazon.
 Based on the success of its Amazon venture, OSD will further expand retail distribution, Turner told TWICE.

-The outdoor Bluetooth speakers are promoted as offering 120- to 150-foot Bluetooth range with no obstructions and 50- to 75-foot range with obstructions.
+The outdoor Bluetooth speakers are promoted as offering 120-150-foot Bluetooth range with no obstructions and 50-75-foot range with obstructions.

-The brand will continue to sell direct to consumers through OSDaudio.com and through OutdoorSpeakerDepot.com, which was started in 2003 by OSD owner David Chai.
+The brand will continue to sell direct to consumers through OSDaudio.com and through OutdoorSpeakerDepot.com, which is owned by OSD owner David Chai.
 Chai also owns other businesses, including an aquarium-manufacturing company.

-To this selection, OSD will add its TV speaker and outdoor Bluetooth speakers.
+To this selection, OSD will add its first TV speaker and the outdoor Bluetooth speakers at the CEDIA Expo.

 The company is also planning a second TV-sound speaker, which will be smaller than the first, and its first series of portable Bluetooth speakers.
 Those products will not appear at the Expo.

 The Bluetooth-equipped outdoor patio speaker is the two-way BTP-650 at a suggested $289/pair with speaker cable, power cord, mounting hardware, 10-50-watt amplification, 6.5-inch polypropylene cone woofer with butyl rubber surround, 1-inch soft-dome tweeter, and frequency response of 38Hz-20kHz.
 It will be available in black or white.

 The two-way BTR-800 rock speaker at $349/pair, available in three colors, features 10-50-watt amplification, 8-inch polypropylene woofer with butyl rubber surround, 1-inch soft-dome tweeter, and frequency response of 28Hz-20kHz.